$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

 The maps $f_k$ (left) and $g_k$ (middle) are given by

 We have also indicated the thickness of the strands in order to help the reader.
-We note that part of these $2$-morphisms (the ones that we have separated) are exactly the same $2$-morphisms as in Section 4.2 of~\cite{sto1}.
+We note that part of these $2$-morphisms (the ones that we have separated) are exactly the same $2$-morphisms as in \cite[Section 4.2]{sto1}.
 The partition $\alpha\in P(0,k)$ in Sto\v{s}i\'{c}'s notation there will be empty.
-Note that already the marked parts are of degree zero.
-The proof that $g_k\circ f_k=\pm\mathrm{id}_{F_{i+1}^{(a+k-b)}F_{i}^{(a)}F_{i+1}^{(b-k)}v_{\vec{k}}}$ and $f_k\circ g_k=\pm\mathrm{id}_{\mathcal F_{i}^{(b)}\mathcal F_{i+1}^{(a)}\mathcal F_{i}^{(a+k-b)}\mathcal E_{i}^{(k)}{\idm}_{\vec{k}}}$ follows from calculations of Sto\v{s}i\'{c} in~\cite{sto1}.
-For example, to see the first identity, one can use the equation in the proof of Lemma 4 in~\cite{sto1} (recall that we ignore signs).
+Note that the marked parts are of degree zero.

+The proof that $g_k\circ f_k=\pm\mathrm{id}_{F_{i+1}^{(a+k-b)}F_{i}^{(a)}F_{i+1}^{(b-k)}v_{\vec{k}}}$ and $f_k\circ g_k=\pm\mathrm{id}_{\mathcal{F}_{i}^{(b)}\mathcal{F}_{i+1}^{(a)}\mathcal{F}_{i}^{(a+k-b)}\mathcal{E}_{i}^{(k)}{\idm}_{\vec{k}}}$ follows from calculations of Sto\v{s}i\'{c} in \cite{sto1}.
+For example, to see the first identity, one can use the equation in the proof of Lemma 4 in \cite{sto1} (recall that we ignore signs).
 This reduces the diagram to the right picture above.
-Then one can use the ``Opening of a thick edge'' (Proposition 5 in~\cite{sto1}) followed by the ``Thick R3 move'' (Proposition 7 in~\cite{sto1}) and apply ``Higher reduction of bubbles'' (Proposition 5.2.9 in~\cite{klms}) to see that this is just the identity (up to a sign).
-I order to keep the length of this paper in reasonable boundaries (ok, we totally failed), we do not so the calculations and leave them to the reader.
-We note that most of the summands that come from the relations cited above will collapse due to weight reasons.
-Moreover, we leave it to the reader to verify that these $f_k,g_k$ make the square commutative (up to a sign).
-Again, this only works in the Schur quotient $\check{\mathcal{S}}$.
-The other cases are again similar in the sense that they can be deduced from $\mathfrak{sl}_n$-web isotopies (and in the sense that they need non-trivial calculations) and left to the reader.
-This shows (b). \end{proof} \begin{defn} (\textbf{Khovanov-Rozansky $\mathfrak{sl}_n$-braid complex only using $\mathbf{F}$'s}) Given an oriented, colored braid diagram $B_D$ with $\mathrm{cr}$ crossings and a fixed presentation of it using $q$-skew Howe duality
+Then one can use the ``Opening of a thick edge'' (cf. \cite[Proposition 5]{sto1}) followed by the ``Thick R3 move'' (cf. \cite[Proposition 7]{sto1}) and apply ``Higher reduction of bubbles'' (see \cite[Proposition 5.2.9]{klms}) to see that this is just the identity (up to a sign).
+The other cases are again similar in the sense that they can be deduced from $\mathfrak{gl}_n$-web isotopies (and in the sense that they need non-trivial calculations) and left to the reader.
+This shows (b). \end{proof}